KylanZzz/KNDB/README.md

 ## Development Status

 This project is still growing!
 Right now it handles the storage engine basics with CRUD operations, but the plan is to build a full SQL language with a query processor on top.
-The goal is to make KNDB a complete database system, not just a storage layer.